House of Representatives of the Philippines: Electoral system

 The Philippines uses parallel voting for its lower house elections.
-For the 2022 elections, there will be 316 seats in the House; 253 of these are district representatives, and 63 are party-list representatives.
+For the 2025 elections, 318 seats in the House were contested; 254 of these are district representatives, and 64 are party-list representatives.
 The number of seats to be disputed may change depending on the creation of new congressional districts.

 Philippine law mandates that there should be one party-list representative for every four district representatives.
 District representatives are elected under the plurality voting system from single-member districts.
 Party-list representatives are elected via the nationwide vote with a 2% election threshold, with a party winning not more than three seats.
 The party with the most votes usually wins three seats, then the other parties with more than 2% of the vote two seats.
 At this point, if all of the party-list seats are not filled up, the parties with less than 2% of the vote will win one seat each until all party-list seats are filled up.

 Political parties competing in the party-list election are barred from participating district elections, and vice versa, unless permitted by the Commission on Elections.
 Party-lists and political parties participating in the district elections may forge coalition deals with one another.

 Campaigning for elections from congressional districts seats are decidedly local; the candidates are most likely a part of an election slate that includes candidates for other positions in the locality, and slates may comprise different parties.
 The political parties contesting the election make no attempt to create a national campaign.

 Party-list campaigning, on the other hand, is done on a national scale.
 Parties usually attempt to appeal to a specific demographic.
 Polling is usually conducted for the party-list election, while pollsters may release polls on specific district races.
 In district elections, pollsters do not attempt to make forecasts on how many votes a party would achieve, nor the number of seats a party would win; they do attempt to do that in party-list elections, though.

 Officers

 The members of the House of Representatives who are also its officers are also ex officio members of all of the committees and have a vote.

-The leadership positions, except for the Secretary General and Sergeant-at-Arms, are currently vacant.
-The terms of office of the officers elected during the 18th Congress ended on June 30, 2022.
-On July 25, 2022, the 19th Congress of the Philippines shall elect among themselves their leaders.
+On July 28, 2025, the 20th Congress of the Philippines elected among themselves their leaders.
+The terms of office of the officers elected are set to end on June 30, 2028.